arl/scripts/arch/yaourt.md

 # Yaourt tips

 ## Maintenance

+Synchronize and update packages, with AUR support:

+	yaourt -Syuua --noconfirm

-To update an AUR (yaourt) installed package, you have to use the following.
+To update an AUR (yaourt) installed package, you have to use the following:

     yaourt -Syua